ripolln/wrap_lisfloodfp/README.md

 # lisfloodpy

-A python wrap for the LISFLOOD-FP hydrodinamic numerical model
+A python wrap for the LISFLOOD-FP hydrodinamic numerical model.

 ## Table of contents
 1. [Description](#desc)